 In other words, if you plan to install WordPress into a subfolder called “blog” rename the folder containing the extracted WordPress files blog.
 If you plan to install WordPress into the main directory of your domain (called the “root” directory), then there’s no need to rename your folder.

-For more information about selecting the location of your WordPress installation, see this tutorial:
+For more information about choosing your WordPress installation location, see this tutorial:

 Step 3: Edit The “wp-config.php” file